A fresh, sweet plum and cashew yogurt popsicle with gorgeous stone fruit that's dairy free.

 - 2 x 5.3 oz (150 gms) tubs vanilla cashew nut yogurt

-- 3 tablespoons (40 gms) caster sugar optional
+- 3 tablespoons (40 gms) granulated sugar optional

 - Mix in sugar if using, taste and adjust.

-- Pour plum mix into moulds until ¼ full.
-Put in freezer for about an hour
+- Pour plum mix into molds until ¼ full.
+Put in the freezer for about an hour.

 - Carefully spoon in cashew yogurt until half full.
 Put in freezer for about a hour